Rules of Typography

 Use Left Alignment

 Left alignment is suitable in most cases, as it is convenient to read, while being familiar to the eye.
 Use center alignment for headings, quotes or small amounts of text when there is only a central composition.
 Justified alignment should not be used at all, as it creates spaces between words and looks unattractive.
 This type of alignment is used for newspapers and some books, and special typesetters work on their adjustment.
 Right alignment is rarely used, most often for numbers in tables.
+If you want to learn more about alignment and graphic design principles, the top ten books on graphic design is a great read.

 Line Length